 You can greatly improve the interior of your property by making a few upgrades to key areas.
 The kitchen is a good place to start.
 Replacing the counter tops and faucets can, not only improve the quality of tenant you attract but increase the value of the property as well.

 You should also be aware of what you should repair and what you should replace.
 Kitchen cabinets, for example, might not need to be replaced.
-But you may need to buy new appliances to save on their long-term repair costs.
+But you may need to buy new appliances or furnishings to save on their long-term repair costs.

 Ensure Everything Works